-Reconfiguring the Server: When you start your server for the first time after you add or remove an internal option or an external SCSI device, you might see a message telling you that the configuration has changed.
+the server: When you start the server for the first time after you add or remove an internal option or an external SCSI device, you might see a message telling you that the configuration has changed.

 Some options have device drivers that you need to install.
-Refer to the documentation that comes with your option for information about installing any required device drivers.
+Refer to the documentation that comes with the option for information about installing any required device drivers.

-If you have installed a new microprocessor, you might want to upgrade your operating system.
-Refer to your ServerGuide package.
-If you have installed or removed hard disk drives, see "ServeRAID Configuration Program" on page 74 for information about reconfiguring your disk arrays.
+If you have installed a new microprocessor, you might want to upgrade the operating system.
+Refer to the serverGuide package.
+If you have installed or removed hard disk drives, see "ServeRAID Configuration program" on page 74 for information about reconfiguring the disk arrays.

 Run the Configuration/Setup utility program to save the new configuration information.
-See "Configuration Overview" on page 58.
+See "Configuration overview" on page 58.

-Controls and Indicators
+Controls and indicators